Photo courtesy The Brown Hotel

 Overnight Stay

-Book a room at the 16-story Georgian Revival hotel opened in 1923 by James Graham Brown.
+Book a room at the 16-story Georgian Revival hotel opened in 1923 by James Graham Brown, who lived in a suite here until his death in 1969.
 The 14th and 15th floors are not rented to guests; staff and visitors have reported seeing a man in older-style tuxedo on the mezzanine, balcony, and ballroom and report cigar smoke without visible source.

 Duration: